 The McLean’s left Appomattox Court House and returned to Mrs. McLean's Prince William County, Virginia estate in the fall of 1867.
 When Wilmer McLean defaulted on repayment of loans, the banking house of "Harrison, Goddin, and Apperson" of Richmond, Virginia brought a judgment against him, and the "Surrender House" was sold at public auction on November 29, 1869.
 The house was purchased by John L. Pascoe and apparently rented to the Ragland family formerly of Richmond.
 In 1872 Nathaniel H. Ragland purchased the property for $1250.00.

 On January 1, 1891 the property was sold by the Widow Ragland for the sum of $10,000 to Captain Myron Dunlap of Niagara Falls, New York.
-Myron Dunlap and fellow speculators went through two or three plans intending to capitalize on the notoriety of the property, one idea was to dismantle the home and move it to Chicago as an exhibit at the 1893 World's Columbian Exposition.
-Measured drawings including elevations and materials specifications lists were produced, the house was dismantled and packed for shipping, but due to cash flow and legal problems the plan was never brought to fruition.
+Myron Dunlap and fellow speculators went through two or three plans intending to capitalize on the notoriety of the property, one idea was to dismantle the home and move it to Washington, D. C. Measured drawings including elevations and materials specifications lists were produced, the house was dismantled and packed for shipping, but due to cash flow and legal problems the plan was never brought to fruition.
 The home sat dismantled in piles prey to vandals, collectors, and the environment for fifty years.

 Did You Know?

 Major James Field, of A.P.
 Hill's staff, surrendered at Appomattox.
 Field served in the Mexican War, helped to write the 1st Constitution for the State of California and ran for Vice President of the United States in 1892.
 (Field's Confederate frock coat is at Appomattox Court House NHP)